Mako864/SQLCipherTool/README.md

-# SQLCipherv3Decryptor
+# SQLCipherv3 Library/Tool

 ## Overview
 SQLCipherDecryptor is a .NET library designed to handle decryption of SQLCipher-encrypted databases.
-It includes both synchronous and asynchronous methods to decrypt SQLCipher version 3.x databases.
+It includes both synchronous and asynchronous methods to decrypt and encrypt SQLCipher version 3.x databases.
 It offers utility functions to derive encryption and HMAC keys, validate decrypted headers, and more.
-This library employs parallelism, which allows the decryption oepration to run incredibly fast (~500ms).
+This library employs parallelism, which allows the decryption operation to run relatively fast (~500ms).

 ## Features
 - Supports SQLCipher 3.x databases.